aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 #### `registry.json`

+The NPM registry provides a `registry.json` file, somewhat similar to the `meta.json` file used in the JSR.

-Deno uses a subset of the JSON file located at the following URL at the NPM registry and calls it `registry.json`.
+Deno uses a subset of NPM's `registry.json` file.

 Deno requires this file to be present for all NPM packages.